linuxforphp/flare-smart-contracts/deployment/chain-config/README.md

     The duration after which old reward epochs will expire, as a number of reward epochs.
     For test purposes we recommend 100, so if current reward epoch is 120, reward epochs 20 and below will expire.

-- `initialWnatPriceUSDDec5` -
-    The USD price of Native at deploy time (in scaled USD: 1 USD = 10^5 USDDec5).
-    Usually 0, which means that the useful starting price is obtained after first voting.

 ## Reward sharing percentages

 - `ftsoRewardManagerSharingPercentageBIPS` -